akoscz/YouTubeChannels/README.md

 # YouTube Channels App

 This is an Android application I am building to learn and practice Kotlin and Jetpack Compose.
 It allows users to search for YouTube channels, explore their details, and discover playlists and videos.
-I focused on applying Jetpack Architecture components and the Paging library to handle data efficiently and provide a smooth user experience.
+The app leverages Jetpack Architecture components and the Model-View-ViewModel (MVVM) architecture to separate concerns, enhance testability, and improve code maintainability.
+The Paging library is used to handle large datasets and load content seamlessly.

+The app utilizes Retrofit for network operations, enabling seamless communication with the YouTube Data API.
+Retrofit simplifies HTTP requests and responses, making it easy to fetch and parse data from the API.

+For local data storage and caching, I am using Room, a robust SQLite database management library.
+Room provides an abstraction layer over SQLite, allowing for efficient data management and offline support by persisting data locally on the device.

+Dependency injection in the app is managed with Hilt, which streamlines the process of providing dependencies throughout the application's lifecycle.
+Hilt reduces boilerplate code and improves the maintainability and scalability of the application by injecting dependencies where needed.
 ## Table of Contents

 - [Features](#features)